flow1986/Esp32s3_dfrobot_SEN0158_Whiteboard/README.md

+New Version,
+with; dfrobot SEN0158 IR Positioning Camera works much better now!
+Again all Code with Copilot.

+Old:
 ESP32 S3 Cam EYE Whiteboard:
 Use lens without IR FIlter on the OV2640 (Remove yourself, or buy a Lens with IR FIlter already removed)